 Benefits of SEO in your Business

 Businesses can take advantage of a strong online presence to grow and build a positive reputation.
-Some studies have shown that SEO ranks well above other business marketing strategies such as traditional advertising, paid search referrals and social media in promoting the visibility of a brand.
+Some studies have shown that local SEO ranks well above other business marketing strategies such as traditional advertising, paid search referrals and social media in promoting the visibility of a brand.
 When you redesign your website, it is also important to ensure your site incorporates a responsive design that will respond effectively to the needs of various users when it comes to design and navigation.
 Mobile responsive design, for instance, has become very pertinent because searches originating from mobile phones superseded those emanating from desktop devices.

 This fact is reiterated by the high number of Australians with Smartphone’s and other advanced mobile devices.
 It is also important to reiterate that about 50 percent of all potential online sales and conversions are lost when users are unable to find or relate with the information found in a website.
 The resulting high bounce rate from unsatisfied customers can negatively impact on your site’s SERPs ranking and business reputation.
 SEO incorporates all the elements designed to attract traffic and make the website accessible to users.
 These components include adding compelling content and powerful sales and conversion tools.